“Act East Policy” of India: Meaning and Objectives

 India Japan Relations:

-India-Japan relations are passing through a good phase from last some years and its proof is that Japan is helping India in many infrastructure projects.
-These projects are like Delhi Metro Corporation and the upcoming Ahmedabad -Mumbai bullet train project.
+India-Japan relations are experiencing a good phase and its proof is that Japan is helping India in many infrastructure projects.
+These projects include Delhi Metro Corporation and the upcoming Ahmedabad -Mumbai bullet train project.
 Indian export to Japan was around Rs.
 21.36 billion per month in 2017.

 However, India’s merchandise exports started contracting in four out of five years between 2012-13 and 2016-17.
 As a result, India’s trade deficit with Japan has now widened to $5.9 billion against $2.7 billion in 2013-14.
 In 2016-17, India’s exports to Japan contracted 17.5%, and its imports fell by 1%.
 Indian exports to Japan have almost halved to $3.85 billion in 2016-17, from $6.81 billion in 2013-14.